 The Better Beginnings Indigenous Program is under redevelopment, but we encourage families to access our Birth, Sing With me and Kindy Packs through their local library, schools and playgroups in the meantime.

-The Remote Program’s reading packs will be trialled at the end of 2020, with communities across the Kimberley.
+The Remote Program’s reading packs will be trialed in 2021, with communities across the Kimberley.
 We will be working with public libraries and local Kimberley organisations to distribute packs.

 The Kimberley reading pack will include: